GUIDE 2024

 Include relevant sections such as contact information, professional profile, experience and work history, education, certifications, skills, and achievements.

-Keep going back to what you have written, and look at it critically while asking yourself these questions:
+Keep going back to what you have written, and look at it while asking yourself these questions:

 • Is it relevant?